duckduckgo/duckduckgo-documentation/duckduckhack/fathead/fathead_overview.md

 The output file needs to use UTF-8 encoding so we can process it.
 Please make sure you write your parse scripts accordingly or we'll probably run into some problems getting it integrated.

 The output format from parse.xx depends on the type of content.
 In any case, it should be a tab delimited file, with one line per entry.
 Usually there is no need for newline characters, but if there is a need for some reason, escape them with a backslash like \\\n.
-If you wanta newline displayed, use &lt;br&gt;
+If you want a newline displayed, use &lt;br&gt;

 The output fields are as follows, not all are required to have values, but all must be accounted for in the delimitations.
 This example is written in simple [Perl](https://duckduckgo.com/Perl).